Renting a Dumping Ground Is Convenient but Costly

 Consider other options.

 We focused on self-storage facilities, but other options exist for parking your odds and ends.
-If you need to clear space for a remodel, you can rent a mobile storage container for your driveway; they cost about half what you’d pay at a self-storage facility.
-And if you want to hire someone to do all this schlepping and storing, moving companies usually offer that.
-Click here for ratings of local movers.
+If you need to clear space for a remodel, you can rent a mobile storage container or pod for your driveway; they cost about half of what you’d pay at a self-storage facility.
+And if you want to hire someone to do all this schlepping and storing, many moving companies will oblige.